dhruv804/ATM/phase1/README.txt

 ATM Project: Phase 1
 Group 0315

 This file will describe the functionality of our program.
+Please run the code on IntelliJ and follow the following steps to fix the test files:

+Project Structure > Libraries > Import Project Library > Choose Maven > Download the following Maven Repository:

+"org.junit.jupiter:junit-jupiter-api:5.0.0-M4"

 Throughout the program, Refresh buttons make everything up-to-date.
 Before running for the first time, please delete the phase1/final.ser, and set the desired starting date in Main.java.
 After doing so, run Main.java